PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/vardict/index.rst

    :maxdepth: 1
    :caption: Contents:

-   vardictgermline
+   vardict_germline

-*This page was auto-generated on 24/07/2019.
+*This page was auto-generated on 26/07/2019.
 Please do not directly alter the contents of this page.*